Grace Fortescue

-Grace Hubbard Fortescue, (née Bell) (November 3, 1883 – June 24, 1979), was a New York City socialite who orchestrated the kidnapping, beating, and murder of a man who was wrongly accused of raping her daughter.
-After being convicted of manslaughter at a sensational trial, her ten-year sentence was commuted to a single hour by Hawaii's Territorial Governor Lawrence Judd.
+Grace Hubbard Fortescue, (née Bell) (November 3, 1883 – June 24, 1979), was an American socialite who orchestrated the kidnapping, beating, and murder of a man who was wrongly accused of raping her daughter, Thalia Massie.
+After being convicted of manslaughter at her sensational trial, her ten-year sentence was commuted to a single hour by Hawaii's Territorial Governor Lawrence M. Judd.

 Early life

 Grace Hubbard Bell was born November 3, 1883, in Washington, D.C.
 Her father Charles John Bell was first cousin of inventor Alexander Graham Bell.
 Her mother was Roberta Wolcott Hubbard Bell (1859–1885).
 Her maternal grandfather Gardiner Hubbard was the first president of Bell Telephone Company.
 When her mother died in childbirth in 1885, her father married her mother's sister, Grace Hubbard.

 The family lived at Twin Oaks, their estate in the Cleveland Park neighborhood of Washington, D.C.
 Newspaper reports indicate that Grace could be classified a prankster: as a youth, she and her friends stole a trolley car for a joy ride through the streets of Washington and, on another occasion, she blocked traffic on Pennsylvania Avenue by joining hands with friends and roller-skating down the avenue.